Eric Ripert: Personal life

 Ripert and his wife Sandra (née Nieves) have a son.
 Ripert is a Buddhist, and meditates for an hour every morning.

 Ripert was very close friends with chef Anthony Bourdain.
-Bourdain's 2000 book Kitchen Confidential was the first book Ripert read in English; afterwards he called Bourdain and the two met becoming friends.
+Bourdain's 2000 book Kitchen Confidential was the first book Ripert read in English; afterwards he called Bourdain and the two met, becoming friends.
 Ripert's first TV appearance with Bourdain was on A Cook's Tour in 2002.
 Bourdain featured Ripert's restaurant Le Bernardin on No Reservations, and Ripert was often a guest on that show and on Parts Unknown.
 Bourdain was also supportive of Ripert's writing career.
-Ripert introduced Bourdain's second wife, Ottavia Busia, to him after he and his first wife, Nancy Putkoski divorced.
+Ripert introduced Bourdain's second wife, Ottavia Busia, to him after Bourdain and his first wife, Nancy Putkoski, divorced.
 Ripert was in France with Bourdain in June 2018 for an episode of Parts Unknown when he found Bourdain unresponsive in his hotel room; Bourdain's death was ruled a suicide.
 Ripert paid respects to Bourdain on social media afterwards and, alongside chef José Andrés, promoted June 25 (Bourdain's birthday) as Bourdain Day in 2020.